The 9+ Best Recommended Books for Consultants

 Written by a former McKinsey associate, this 200-page book should be the first read for anyone aspiring to become a management consultant and those curious about this peculiar world.

-While covering a broad range of topics, going from communication to productivity and time management skills, the author made the choice not to go too much into detail.
+While covering a broad range of topics, going from communication to coaching and time management skills, the author made the choice not to go too much into detail.
 He keeps it simple and fun to read, in order to offer the reader a better picture of how life is and works in one of the most regarded consulting firms in the world.

 Flawless Consulting: A Guide to Getting Your Expertise Used – Peter Block